What Do I Do If I Am Served with Divorce Paperwork?

 How do I know when my case is set for trial?

 At some point during your divorce, the court will issue a scheduling order.
 A scheduling order will inform you of all court deadlines you are expected to follow.
-It is important that you notify the court and other parties in writing of your current address so that you receive the scheduling order and other notices.
+You must notify the court and other parties in writing of your current address to receive the scheduling order and other notices.

 What if my case is set for trial?